Arp-Madore 417-391

-Arp-Madore 417-391 is a ring galaxy located 670 million light-years from Earth in the constellation of Eridanus.
+Arp-Madore 417-391 is a ring galaxy located 671 million light-years from Earth in the constellation of Eridanus.
+It is classified as a ring galaxy.

+Discovery and Observations

+The system was first cataloged in the Catalogue of Southern Peculiar Galaxies and Associations in 1987 by astronomer Halton Arp and Barry F. Mandore.

+In November 2022, the European Space Agency and NASA released a detailed image of the system captures by the Hubble Space Telescope's Advanced Camera for Surveys (ACS).
+This image campaign targeted a list of peculiar objects from the Arp-Mandore catalogue to help identify observation candidates for the JWST.

 Characteristics

-This galaxy is a pair of interacting galaxies that are merging being distorted by each others gravity, forming a massive ring shape with the two cores of the galaxies located next to each other on the side of the ring.
+This galaxy is a pair of interacting galaxies that are merging being distorted by each other's gravity, forming a massive ring shape with the two cores of the galaxies located next to each other on the side of the ring.